How many people sleep with their eyes open?

 If you think you are sleeping with your eyes open, come see one of CEENTA’s eye doctors.
 They will help you make sure you get shuteye, literally.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Reddy practices in our Concord, Huntersville, and Statesville offices.
 To schedule an appointment with her or any of CEENTA’s eye doctors, call 704-295-3000.
 You can also request an appointment online or through myCEENTAchart.

 Why do your eyelids feel tired when they're sleepy?
 Learn more in this blog.